ParmodKumar28/BuyBusy-II/README.md

 # Busy Buy

 Busy Buy is an e-commerce web application built with React and Redux toolkit.
-It allows users to sign up, sign in, browse products , live filter products, add them to the cart, and make purchases.
+It allows users to sign up, sign in, browse products, live filter products, add them to the cart, and make purchases.

 ## Features